celestiaorg/networks/celestia-node.md

 #### 2. Edit configurations (adding other celestia full nodes)

 In order for your Celestia full node to communicate with other Celestia full nodes, then you need to add them as `mutual peers` in the `config.toml` file and allow the peer exchange.
+Please navigate to `networks/devnet-2/celestia-node/mutual_peers.txt` to find the list of mutual peers
 ```sh
 nano ~/.celestia-full/config.toml
 ```